 The press release (in French) put out by the Agency for Food, Environment, Occupational Health, and Safety is dire.
 Authors of the report claim their work “confirms the toxicity of blue light on the retina” while also showing that blue light can seriously disturb sleep-related biological rhythms.
 Not only that, but it says that there are environmental risks to blue light from LED screens, too.

 Oh boy.
-Danger is everywhere and eminent, it would seem.
+Danger is everywhere and imminent, it would seem.
 And yet, if you dig a little deeper, you’ll find you can take a sigh of relief.
 What the report gets right is that blue light from screens can affect our bodies and the environment.
 But the risks to typical screen-users eye health is seriously overstated, both by the agency’s own report and press release, and in the news headlines that followed.
 Let’s break it down.

 What is blue light?